CipSoft-Tibia/Qt5/qtwebengine/src/3rdparty/chromium/storage/browser/file_system/README.md

    specific "sync" file system.

  - Via `scoped_refptr` a bunch of `FileSystemBackend` instances.
-These are either created by the `FileSystemContext` itself (for sandbox, plugin private, and isolated file systems) or passed in to constructor after requesting the additional backends from the content embedder via `ContentBrowserClient::GetAdditionalFileSystemBackends`.
+These are either created by the `FileSystemContext` itself (for sandbox and isolated file systems) or passed in to constructor after requesting the additional backends from the content embedder via `ContentBrowserClient::GetAdditionalFileSystemBackends`.

 And further more it references: